philipturner/swift-colab/README.md

 > \*This presents a security risk: virtual machines encapsulate their code and stop it from harming the user's computer.
 When running vanilla JupyterLab, an ill-formed notebook could delete important files - in absence of proper security measures.
 Swift-Colab will harness any available mechanisms for limiting a process's access to the file system, and clearly document how it uses them.
 >
 > Docker does not provide access to the user's GPU, unless they have an NVIDIA GPU ([nvidia-docker](https://github.com/NVIDIA/nvidia-docker)).
 The maintainer wishes to make GPU acceleration accessible to all users, not favoring one specific platform over all others.
-If OpenCL ran in Docker, it would be viable and preferred to JupyterLab.
+If Docker could utilize non-NVIDIA GPUs, it would be viable and preferred to JupyterLab.

 </details>